 When a GFCI outlet detects a ground fault (a low level electrical current leak), it automatically shuts off the power to that plug and the red button will pop out.
 First, confirm the reason why the outlet tripped before pushing the red button back in to reset it.
 If necessary, call a licensed commercial or residential electrician.
 You can also test the GFCI outlet simply by pressing the black button.

 How safe are 2-prong outlets in older homes?

-For proper grounding and to ensure safety, it is highly recommended that all older 2-prong outlets be replaced with modern 3-prong outlets.
-Most modern electronic devices now come with a 3-prong plug so that the device can be properly grounded.
+For safety reasons and for a proper grounding of your electricity, it is highly recommended that all older outlets that are 2-prong plugs, be replaced with safer, modern 3-prong outlets.
+Most modern electronic devices only have a 3-prong plug to ensure the device will be properly grounded.

 Can I plug in a refrigerator into a GFCI outlet?